 Church Investors Fund Foundation Certificate funds may be redeemed at any time without penalty.
 Term Certificates that are prematurely redeemed will be assessed a 2% penalty on the amount withdrawn if it is more than one year from maturity.
 The penalty reduces to 1% if withdrawn within one year from maturity and 0% if withdrawn within three months from maturity.

-Yes.
-Church Investors Fund can send you a check of the interest earned on a monthly, quarterly, semi-annual or annual basis.
+Church Investors Fund can send you a check of the interest earned on Term Certificates on a monthly, quarterly, semi-annual or annual basis.
 Of course, interest can also be rolled back into the investment.
 Interest is compounded daily on the outstanding balance.

 In order to avoid having to deal with lost Certificates, Church Investors Fund has moved to a book entry system.
 From now on, you will no longer receive a Certificate.
 Instead, you will receive a letter from us stating how much you invested, at what rate and for how long.